 That’s a fine question.

 Is it 10,000 hours spent on the road to mastery?
 Maybe.
-Is it the magical and mythical 5 years you’ve been prescribed to allow your business to ‘make it’ (whatever that means to you)?
+Is it the magical and mythical 5 years you’ve been prescribed to allow your business to "make it (whatever that may mean to you)?"
 Possibly.

 It depends on your willingness to see it through.